 There are plenty of things you can do as an employer to help reduce stress at work, but here are some key initiatives:

-• Promote a healthy work-life balance: this can be done by offering flexible working hours, encouraging employees to take their annual leave entitlement and not setting unrealistic workloads and deadlines.
+• Promote a healthy work-life balance.
+This can be done by offering flexible working hours, encouraging employees to take their annual leave entitlement and not setting unrealistic workloads and deadlines.
 You can also make sure your employees are taking regular breaks, both mentally and physically, throughout the day.

-Looking For Expert Workplace Mental Health Training?
+Looking For Accredited MHFA Training?

-Book a Course today!
+Book a Mental Health First Aid Course today!